Giant Swing: Sarn Choa Po Seu or Tiger God Shrine

-In the quarter there is also a well known and high regarded Chinese shrine, Sarn Choa Po Seu ('tiger shrine').
-Originally it was a building on Bamrungmueng Road where the big Chinese communities were.
-Later, King Rama V expanded the road and had the shrine relocated to the current location on Ta Nao Road near WatMahanaparam.
+In the quarter there is also a well-known and high regarded Chinese shrine, Sarn Choa Po Seu ('tiger shrine').
+Originally it was a building on Bamrung Mueang Road, where the big Chinese communities were.
+Later, King Rama V expanded the road and had the shrine relocated to the current location on Ta Nao Road, near WatMahanaparam.
 The site is a place of worship for Thai and Chinese people seeking success in career, money, love, and infant fertility.

-It was built in King Rama III reign which is 1834 and now..
-Tiger God Shrine is one of the most ancient and famous shrines in Thailand.
+Built in 1834, during the reign of King Rama III, the Tiger God Shrine is one of the most ancient and famous shrines in Thailand.
 Moreover, this shrine has beautiful interior design and has some antiquities.
 Most people come to pay respect to "Tua Lao Aie", a Chinese God to have good fortune, especially on Chinese New Year's Day.

 Lan Kon Mueng (Townspeople Plaza)

-At the heart of the quarter is LanKonMueng in front of city hall.
-Every morning and evening, this is the recreational area of the locals where they can exercise such as dance aerobics, jogging, stroll around, gather or just relax, bring children or pets out for a walk and enjoy the breeze.
+At the heart of the quarter is LanKonMueng, in front of city hall.
+Every morning and evening, this is the recreational area of the locals, where they can exercise such as dance aerobics, jogging, stroll around, gather or just relax, bring children or pets out for a walk, and enjoy the breeze.

 Devasathan

-Devasathan Shrine is the most important religious and ancient place for Brahmin-Hindu in Thailand.
-It was built in 1784. which is in King Rama I's reign.
-According to ancient tradition, it was built for holding officiating religious ceremony in the past.
-Devasathan Shrine has three important sanctuaries which are Shiva sanctuary, Ganesha sanctuary, and Narayana sanctuary.
+The Devasathan Shrine is the most important religious and ancient place for Hindus in Thailand.
+It was built in 1784 CE, during the reign of King Rama I. According to ancient tradition, it was built for holding officiating religious ceremonies in the past.
+Devasathan Shrine has many important sanctuaries: the Shiva and Parvati Shrine, the Brahma and Sarasvati Shrine, the Ganesha and Siddhi Shrine, and the Vishnu and Lakshmi Shrine.

-Vishu Temple
+Vishnu Temple

-The small temple of Lord Vishnu on Unakan Road beside of Wat Suthat.
-This temple was built in 1982 on the 250th anniversary of Rattanakosin by the Association of Indian-Thai Chamber of Commerce as a sign of good relations between Thailand and India.
-The Vishnu idol was brought from India.
+The small temple of Lord Vishnu on Unakan Road, beside of Wat Suthat, was built in 1982, on the occasion of the 250th anniversary of Rattanakosin, by the Indian-Thai Chamber of Commerce Association as a sign of the good relations between Thailand and India.
+The idol of Vishnu was brought from India.